GestaltCogTeam/BasicTS/README.md

 On the other hand, BasicTS provides users with ***easy-to-use and extensible interfaces*** to facilitate the quick design and evaluation of new models.
 At a minimum, users only need to define the model architecture, and all other details can be configured in a configuration file.

+If you have any questions or suggestions, please feel free to [create a new issue](https://github.com/zezhishao/BasicTS/issues/new/choose) and I will reply as soon as possible.

 ## ✨ Highlighted Features

 BasicTS is developed based on [EasyTorch](https://github.com/cnstark/easytorch)[1], an easy-to-use and powerful open-source neural network training framework.